turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### Find all iam policy actions with wildcards for a given role.
-Identify AWS IAM policy actions that use wildcard characters for any role to ensure policy configurations are not overly permissive.
+Use this query to identify AWS IAM policy actions that use wildcard characters for any role to ensure policy configurations are not overly permissive.

 ```sql
 select